-As soon as you know that you want to major in English, see Dave Kuzel in University Hall Room 215 to complete your declaration form.
-After completing the Declaration of Major form (available in the Department Office, UH 215), take it to the Director of Undergraduate Studies (Prof. Jay Grossman, UH 305) for approval.
+After completing the Declaration of Major form (available in the Department Office, UH 215), take it to the Director of Undergraduate Studies (Prof. Katharine Breen, UH 419) during stipulated office hours for approval.
 Once your Declaration form has been signed, you must first return part of it to the Department Office (after which you will be added to the English listserv), and then take the remainder to the Office of Studies at 1922 Sheridan Road.

 Pre-registration occurs during the week prior to Advanced Registration each quarter.
 During this time, all English majors can register for up to two English courses.
 Please note however that if you are a double major, or have a minor in another program, you are still limited to a maximum of two courses during pre-registration, regardless of how many departments.
 Appointment times are based on your year and social security number, with seniors beginning on Monday morning.
 The Registrar's website will have the specific schedule of times.